C2SM/git-course/beginner/Exercise_3_restore_merge.md

 5. Create another branch to add more to the daily program.

-6. Open *schedule_day1.txt* and add at least one more event only in the daily_program section (e.g., add a new talk or session).
+6. Open *schedule_day1.txt* and add at least one more event only in the "Daily program" section (e.g., add a new talk or session).

 7. Add and commit your changes.